-I don’t know about you, but I love experimenting with a variety of nut milks.
+With dairy intolerances and vegan diets on the rise, many individuals are turning to drinking more nut milks.
+I don’t know about you, but I love experimenting with a variety of different nut milks.
 However, it isn’t always easy to find one that is made up of more ingredients than necessary.
 Not to mention, when I do find a decent milk with very few ingredients, its not cheap!
 Often, I encourage my clients to “just make it” themselves and shortly after comes the eye roll!
 Although making a nut milk may seem intimidating, I promise you it is not.
 All you need is about 3-4 ingredients, a blender and a nut milk bag (optional).

 Even though it is relatively easy to make any nut milk, one of my favorites is cashew milk.
-Cashew milk is one of the creamiest of all the nut milks and tastes even better when you make it at home.
-Although it is unnecessary to strain the milk once blended, I enjoy using the leftover nuts as cashew butter in one of my favorite recipes, Zucchini with Cashew Alfredo, or let it dry out for a delicious cashew flour.
+Cashew milk is one of the creamiest of all the nut milks and it tastes even better when you make it at home.
+Although it is no necessary to strain the milk once blended, I enjoy using the leftover nuts as cashew butter in one of my favorite recipes, Creamy Cashew Alfredo, or let it dry out for a delicious cashew flour.

-I love all nuts!
-In the spotlight for this post, however, are cashews.
+So, let’s go nuts!
+Although you can use a wide variety of nuts, seeds and grains to make homemade dairy free milk, in the spotlight for this post, are cashews.
 Cashews are a healthy source of fat and provide us with oleic acid, one of the best sources of heart healthy fats, monounsaturated fat.
 The same type of fat found in olive oil.
 Cashews are also packed with Vitamin E, B6, copper, zinc, magnesium, iron and selenium.
-Magnesium being one of the best sources of this nut.
-Magnesium is crucial for good sleep, heart health including blood pressure and heart rate, and can help decrease migraines.
-In fact, about 57% of the population is deficient in Magnesium which may be due to lack of whole foods, but also alcohol, nicotine, stress and overall lifestyle.
+Cashews are especially a good source of Magnesium.
+Magnesium is crucial for good sleep, heart health including blood pressure and heart rate, digestion and can help decrease migraines and headaches.
+In fact, about 80% of the population is deficient in Magnesium which may be due to lack of whole foods, stress, and toxic exposure including heavy metals, alcohol, nicotine and overall lifestyle.
 Selenium and Vitamin E are antioxidants that help protect us against the aging process and disease.
 And finally, copper works with magnesium to help body build collagen as well as absorb iron.
 It is the synergy of vitamins and minerals that work together providing us with the best overall health benefits.

 To make cashew milk, you will need the following: